espidev/Algorithms/algorithms/data_structures.md

 ## Rolling Hash
 * Use when you need bitmask but the number is too large (>64 digits)
 * Make a map that contains every possibility of a ull key
-* Each key is 1 digit right, and minus 1 digit left
+* Each subsequent key is 1 more digit right (for right index), and 1 more digit right (for left index)

 ## Shoelace Theorem